meaganbolton/blog/_posts/2024-03-30-Glassdoor-Datascraping.md

 ## Conclusion
 In this blog post, I've provided a glimpse into the process of curating and analyzing a comprehensive dataset on data science job postings.
 By leveraging web scraping techniques and employing data preprocessing methods, I've uncovered valuable insights into the evolving dynamics of the job market.
 Moving forward, I'm excited to delve deeper into the data, unraveling more nuanced trends and fostering a deeper understanding of the intricate interplay between talent acquisition and industry demands.

-For access to the complete dataset and code repository, please visit GitHub.
-If you have any questions, insights, or suggestions for future analyses, feel free to share them in the comments below!
+For access to the complete dataset and code repository, please visit GitHub. <a href = "https://github.com/meaganbolton/-Unveiling-Insights-Exploring-Data-Science-Job-Market-Dynamics.git" target="_blank">Click here for the Github Repo!</a>